 Press: An article about my chairmanship in the WUSTL Engineering Momentum magazine of Fall 2016.

 My key contributions and events during my chairmanship

 - Hired 8 excellent tenure-track faculty members (out of the total of 14 in 2016).
 Also hired 8 lecturers, appointed 2 professors of practice, and hired all 5 staff members.

-- All the first 3 hired faculty members won the NSF CAREER award.
+- During my term, all the first 3 hired faculty members won the NSF CAREER award.
 One of them also won the Presidential Early Career Award for Scientists and Engineers (PECASE).

 - The enrollment of undergraduate students more than tripled in the four years after 2008.
 Most of the growth has been due to students who decided to move to our department after joining our university.

-- 30 percent of all ESE undergraduate students were female in fall 2015.
+- 30% of all ESE undergraduate students were female in fall 2015.

 - The enrollment of the master's students grew seven-fold from 2011 to 2015, which helped balance the school's budget.

 - The numbers of the awarded BS and MS degrees were more than in any other department in the school of engineering in spring 2015.

 - Led the move of the ESE department to our new building, the magnificent Preston M. Green Hall in 2011.
 I was very actively involved in the design of the building, from the layout to the choice of decorations.